daviddias/awesome-hacking-locations/README.md

 #### Fábrica Coffee Roasters

-> One of the places in Lisbon where they actually understand coffee
+> One of the places in Lisbon where they actually understand coffee.

 Webpage: http://4sq.com/1dQaY6h